luc99hen/FTA/README.md

-FTA is a Fortran-Torch-Adapter aimed for integrating deep learning model into Forrtan environment.
+FTA is a Fortran-Torch-Adapter aimed for integrating deep learning model into Fortran environment.

 ```Fortran
 ! fortran program main